Why the 'Charging Bull' sculptor has a problem with the 'Fearless Girl'

 Visbal did not immediately respond to NBC News' request for comment on Wednesday.

 In addition to copyright issues, Siegel said he believed the statue of the girl violated Di Modica's rights under the Visual Artists Rights Act of 1990.
-Siegel said this act protects artists from "intentional distortion" of their work that would be "prejudicial" to their honor or reputation.
+Siegel noted this federal law protects artists from "intentional distortion" of their work that would be "prejudicial" to their honor or reputation.

 "We believe that's exactly what happened here," he said.